Interstate High Speed Rail Progress

 Paris-Marseille Carbon Emissions & Energy Resources for HSR vs. Car vs. Airplane; credit High-Speed Rail Alliance

-The small Carbon Dioxide emissions associated with TGV operation (train icon on chart) were from power plants that burned fossil fuels to create electricity.
+On the chart above, small Carbon Dioxide emissions associated with TGV operation were from electric power plants that burned fossil fuels.

 In 2007, SNCF introduced a 400 kmph (249 mph) 4th-generation HSR route (Next-gen LGV) between Paris and Strasbourg designed for Next-gen TGV to operate up to 360 kmph (224 mph).
+Current-gen TGV operate up to 320 kmph (199 mph) on them.
 Until SNCF approves higher speeds, Next-gen TGV will also be limited to 320 kmph (199 mph) on Next-gen LGV.

-By 2016, the Global Warming Threat, higher electric vehicle manufacturing, and higher Intercity Passenger Rail & Rapid Transit ridership inspired France to accelerate Smart Electric Grid upgrades that reduce energy loss and better manage higher demand.
+By 2016, the Global Warming impacts, higher electric vehicle purchasing, and higher Intercity Passenger Rail & Rapid Transit ridership inspired France to accelerate Smart Electric Grid upgrades that reduce energy loss and better manage higher demand.

 By 2017, SNCF expanded LGV and Next-gen LGV to Rennes, Bordeaux, Montpellier, and Mulhouse.

 In 2021, Alstom purchased Bombardier and became the world’s 2nd largest train maker.
-Per capita, train-related jobs in France became as important as automobile-related jobs in America.
+On a per capita basis, train-related jobs in France became as important as automobile-related jobs in America.
 Every French train station that hosts TGV includes station agents, food & beverage machines, gift shops, and restrooms.
 Larger stations include coffeehouses, cafes, major retail stores, upgraded passenger amenities, and artwork.

-Next-gen TGV features higher seating capacity, wider windows, a pivoting lift platform & larger spaces for wheelchair users, better WiFi, improved lighting, upgraded cafe cabin, and more bike racks for an upgraded passenger experience.
+Next-gen TGV features higher seating capacity, a pivoting lift platform & larger spaces for wheelchair users, better WiFi, improved lighting, wider windows, a better-stocked cafe cabin, and more bike racks for a great passenger experience.
 To accumulate one million kilometers of pre-operational testing for reliability assurance, Next-gen TGV will debut in April 2026.

 High-Speed Rail and Modern Regional Rail routes that support TGV and/or Regional trains in France

-By modernizing Intercity Passenger Rail and expanding Rapid Transit and Sustainable Energy, France is leading the European Union goal to reduce GHG emissions from 8 tons per capita to 2 tons per capita by 2050.
+By making Intercity Passenger Rail and Rapid Transit more attractive and increasing conversion to Sustainable Energy, France is leading the European Union goal to reduce GHG emissions from 8 tons per capita to 2 tons per capita by 2050.

 Higher Speeds Shorten Trip Times & Lengthen Competitive Rail Distances